puzzle/unilu-pruefungsabfrage/README.md

 > **Attention:** The project version on Dependency Track is set as `<major-version>.<minor-version>.x`, so the first two numbers of the semver version.
-Since Dependency Track tracks every version of a project independently we should only increase the major or minor versions for code states want to track independently.
+Since Dependency Track tracks every version of a project independently we should only increase the major or minor versions for code states we want to track independently.

 The pipeline executes the following steps: